DimitarPetrov/printracer/README.md

 printracer revert
 ```

-> NOTE: `printracer revert` reverts changes only if code block enclosed by /* prinTracer */ comment is not modified by hand.
+> NOTE: `printracer revert` reverts changes only if code block enclosed by /* prinTracer */ comments is not modified by hand.
 If you modify the instrumentation block then it should be manually reverted afterwards.

-> NOTE: `printracer apply` will not apply any changes if find /* prinTracer */ comment directly above first statement if the function.
+> NOTE: `printracer apply` will not apply any changes if find /* prinTracer */ comment directly above first statement in the function's body.
 This is needed to mitigate accidental multiple instrumentation which will then affect deinstrumentation and visualization negatively.
 You also can use it to signal that a particular function should not be instrumented.
 ### Visualization